djmittens/learn-rust/README.md

 curl https://sh.rustup.rs -sSf | sh
 ```

-Do a bunch of other stuff....
+Do a bunCH Of other stuff....
 I really should have been taking notes on this, maybe next time.

 ## Setup for VSCode
-At the moment it seems like racer only works with the nightly builds of rust which is a big bummer so lets enable that
+At the moment it seems like racer only works with the nighTLY builds of rust which is a big bummer so lets enable that

 ```
 rustup install nightly